 Dance, BA

-Integrating studies in dance and the liberal arts, the Bachelor of Arts degree program establishes foundations for creative and intellectual development, and cultivates multiple approaches to dance, career, and citizenship.
-Students take daily classes in Western classical and concert dance movement practices, complemented by courses in improvisation, choreography, dance history and theory, multicultural movement practices, global dance studies, digital performing arts, kinesiology, pedagogy, and community engagement.
+Integrating studies in dance and the liberal arts, the Bachelor of Arts degree program establishes foundations for creative and intellectual development and cultivates multiple approaches to dance, career, and citizenship.
+Students train daily in movement practices and are afforded ample opportunities to perform in faculty and student creative research and to produce their own choreographic works in the department’s concert season.
+This training is complemented by courses in improvisation, choreography, dance history and theory, multicultural movement practices, global dance studies, digital performing arts, kinesiology, pedagogy, and community engagement.

 Learning Outcomes